 "Areas that absorbed the X-ray photons will be white or unchanged, while areas that allowed the photons to pass through will turn black."

-Digital and computer radiography work in a similar fashion.
-Images produced by these forms of technology can be enhanced or manipulated with ease and there are no environmental contaminants used to develop the X-ray film.
+Images produced using digital X-ray systems can be easily enhanced or manipulated and, unlike a traditional X-ray machine, there are no environmental contaminants used to develop the X-ray film.

-X-rays can be potentially harmful and for that reason, you are not allowed to be present with your cat during the procedure.
-Radiology personnel wear special protective lead gowns and shields and your pet will have protective covers placed over the parts of the body that are not being radiographed.
+X-rays are potentially harmful and, for that reason, you are not allowed to be present with your cat during the procedure.
+Radiology personnel wear special protective lead gowns and shields and your pet will have protective covers placed over body parts that are not being radiographed.

 What can be seen with an X-ray?

-X-rays are most useful for viewing areas of the body that have contrasting tissue densities and when viewing solid tissues.
+X-rays are most useful for viewing solid tissues and areas of the body that have contrasting tissue densities.

-In the abdomen, many organs can be distinguished and foreign bodies or air trapped within the intestines may often be observed.
+In the abdomen, many organs can be distinguished, and foreign bodies or air trapped within the intestines may often be observed.
 The size and shape of the liver, kidneys, and spleen are often assessed on radiographs.
-In animals that are extremely obese or that have very little body fat, it can be more difficult to distinguish the various internal organs.
+In animals that are extremely obese or that have very little body fat, it can be more difficult to see the various internal organs.

 The bones of the spine and limbs are routinely X-rayed and many bone abnormalities can be readily detected.
 Joints can be challenging to analyze due to the similar soft tissue density of ligaments and tendons.
 Your veterinarian is most often looking for cavities or abnormal swelling within a joint or for abnormal positioning or orientation of bones.

 Dental radiographs are an essential part of determining which teeth are healthy and whether certain teeth need to be extracted.
-Abnormalities beneath the gums that would otherwise go unnoticed, such as damage to the tooth roots, tumors, and abscesses can be seen on a dental radiograph.
+Abnormalities beneath the gums that would otherwise go unnoticed, such as tumors, abscesses, and damage to the tooth roots can be seen on a dental radiograph.

-A skilled veterinarian and veterinary radiologist can determine many conditions with the use of the relatively simple and inexpensive diagnostic tool.
+A skilled veterinarian and veterinary radiologist can determine many conditions with the use of X-rays – a relatively simple and inexpensive diagnostic tool.